ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

   co-pilot, col. Edwin E. Aldrin Jr. of the air force -- brought their ship to rest on a level, rock-strewn plain ."

-This tutorial's goal is to deploy this model using Ray Serve, so it can be queried over HTTP.
+This tutorial's goal is to deploy this model using Ray Serve, so it can be scaled up and queried over HTTP.
 We'll start by converting the above Python function into a Ray Serve deployment that can be launched locally on a laptop.